 In the real world, writing is not only done by people who are interested in, if not passionate about, their subject matter, but it is written for actual people to read their words.
 One of the most un-motivating writing situations is to give a child something to write about that he has no interest or knowledge in and tell him that he’s writing for an audience of one- the teacher, or worse- the exam grader who he does not know and will never meet.

 A teen may want to look into self-publication or start a blog to publish their work online.
-Perhaps they would be interested in entering a literary competition (like these or these).
 Or it may simply be that this child truly does want an audience of one- himself.
 Giving a child an outlet to be able to write down whatever is in their mind and heart (and assuring them that it will not be read or judged by others) can be a powerful way to help a young writer grow.

 “Students are more engaged when they believe the writing has a place in the world beyond school or an assignment.”
 (John Warner, Why They Can’t Write)